TOGoS/TDBuilder/README.md

 Normally you shouldn't need to reference `ctx.builder`, but you can if you need to dynamically request to build a prerequisite.

-As of 0.3.0 there is no equivalent of Make's `.PHONY`.
-A build rule will always be run if its associated target name does not name an existing file.

 Run your script with `-v` to generate some info on the console about targets being built.